subquery/subql/docs/create/graphql.md

 To improve query performance, index an entity field simply by implement the `@index` annotation on a non-primary-key field.

+We doesn't allow user to add `@index` annotation on any [JSON](#json-type) object.
+By default, indexes automatically added for JSON fields in the database, but only for enhance query service performance purpose.

 Here is an example.

 ```graphql